peterbe/mdn-nottranslated/README.md

 ## Docker

 Docker is only used for deployment.

-To build:
+To test the docker stuff locally:

     docker build . -t mdn-nottranslated